 Anyone applying for disability needs to know that those medical notes become part of the record for your disability claim.
 These notes are read carefully by the people making decisions on your claim, whether that person is a disability examiner or an administrative law judge.

 I hate to say that you have to be careful what you tell your doctor, but you have to be careful what you tell your doctor.
-Because those statements made to your doctor are considered when your credibility is assessed by a decisionmaker.
+Because those statements made to your doctor are considered when the medical evidence is assessed by a decisionmaker.

 So be careful what you say to your doctor, because it may end up in your medical notes in a way that can raise questions about your claim.